bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise4.md

             <snip>
             ```

     9. As you can see, every 5 minutes or so, one or more GZIP-compressed JSON files are being created.
-This is the data we are interested in to discover our attacer's actions.
+This is the data we are interested in to discover our attacker's actions.

 ### Challenge 2: Download Today's Events